-In keeping with the values of collaboration, dialogue, diversity, equity, solidarity and transparency, the committee is responsible for the implementation of the Association's education, advocacy and advisory program related to Anthropology and each of the following ongoing issues and engagements:
+In keeping with the values of collaboration, dialogue, diversity, equity, solidarity, and transparency, the committee is responsible for the implementation of the Association's overall education, advocacy, and advisory programs.

 The committee consists of 2 subcommittees, one AAA member-focused and the other, public-oriented.
 The committee is responsible for the design and implementation of the Association's ethics, rights, and status education and advisory, both internally with the membership of the AAA and externally with the people and groups with whom anthropologists work.
 AAA Member and Public-Oriented programs and projects are articulated and prioritized through dialogue at the intersection of the two sub-committees.
 Task forces and working groups are created as needed to respond to MPAAC priorities, determined in consultation with the Strategic Implementation Plan (SIP).

 23 member committee including the Chairs and EB Liaisons (if appointed)

 8 appointed members